Welcome to Reception - Class 1!

-This term we are going to explore two mini themes of 'Growing' and 'Under the Sea' and through carefully planned activities, will cover both the Prime and Specific Areas of the Early Years Foundation Stage Curriculum.
-We are hoping to team up with Scallywags one hour every week for the next half-term and grow some vegetables that the children may be able to enter in local Produce Shows.
+This term we are going to explore two mini themes of 'Ourselves' and 'People who help us' and through carefully planned activities, will cover both the Prime and Specific Areas of the Early Years Foundation Stage Curriculum.

 For more information please look up our New Termly Overview Pamphlet (link - after photographs) providing further information of our curriculum planning for all areas of the Foundation Stage together with ideas that you can share with your child at home to support them with their learning.